sanity-io/next-sanity/packages/next-sanity/README.md

 > Visual Editing is available on all Sanity plans and can be enabled on all hosting environments.

 > [!NOTE]
-> Vercel ["Content Link"][vercel-content-link] additionally enables an edit button to the Vercel toolbar in preview builds is available on Vercel Pro and Enterprise plans.
+> Vercel ["Content Link"][vercel-content-link] adds an "edit" button to the Vercel toolbar on preview builds and is available on Vercel Pro and Enterprise plans.

 ### Configuring Sanity Client and `sanityFetch()` for Visual Editing

 Explaining the updated `createClient` configuration below:

 - `stega.enabled` enables [Stega-encoding][stega-encoding] add [Content Source Maps][content-source-maps] to the response.
 These invisible characters are what power click-to-edit overlays when Visual Editing is enabled.
-It should always be disabled in production, outside of when Visual Editing is enabled.
+It should **always be disabled in production**, outside of when Visual Editing is enabled.
 - `stega.studioUrl` can be either your [embedded Studio route](#embedded-sanity-studio) or the full URL to a separately deployed Sanity Studio.
 - `perspective` set in the `client.fetch()` modifies the [Content Lake Perspective][perspectives-docs] to return draft versions of documents as if they were published.

 **Create** a token with Viewer permissions in [sanity.io/manage](https://www.sanity.io/manage) and add it to your environment variables.
+This is considered sensitive and should not be committed to your repository.

 ```bash
 # .env.local